How to Deal With a Difficult Mother: Learn 5 Ways to Heal the Hurt

 3. Examine and Forgive.

 My grandparents conceived my mother to save their unhappy marriage.
-They had a daughter who died and contemplated divorce at that time.
-Instead, they decided to have another child, my mother, in the hopes of saving their union.
+When their first daughter died, they contemplated divorce.
+But they chose to have another child, my mother, in the hopes of saving their union.
 It didn't work.
 My grandmother began to drink, eventually dying from cirrhosis of the liver.
 My mom got sent away to boarding school.
-She never had a mother figure in her life again and never experienced what it was like to live in a family.
+She never had a mother figure in her life again and never experienced what it was like to live in a family until she had kids of her own.

 It's no wonder she couldn't emotionally connect to her own children.
 She was still preoccupied with the suffering of her own childhood (and still is today, well into her 70s).
 When talking with my mom, I quickly realized she saw her mom's alcoholism as an act of rejection.
 She commented, “she choose booze over me.”
 My mom never took the time to learn about alcohol addiction, to attend an Al-Anon meeting, or to find answers in therapy.
 She didn't have a mother.
 She didn't mother herself.
 So how could she mother her children?
 With that insight, it was easy to forgive.